Indianapolis Truck Accident Lawyer

 - Driving at night without proper lighting: Truck drivers should always ensure their truck is equipped with working headlights, brake lights, and turn signals, especially after dark or when it's foggy outside.

-- Driving impaired (drugged, drunk, tired): Federal and state laws prohibit driving while under the influence of drugs or alcohol; truckers should always designate an additional driver to take over if they feel too tired or sick to drive.
+- Driving impaired (drugged, drunk, tired): Federal and state laws prohibit driving while under the influence of drugs or alcohol; commercial vehicle operators (especially long haul truck drivers) should always designate an additional driver to take over if they feel too tired or sick to drive.

-Drivers who violate any of these safe driving practices are far more likely to be involved in a semi-truck accident.
+Drivers who violate any of these safe driving practices are far more likely to be involved in fatal crashes involving large trucks.

-What Is the Stopping Distance for Semi Trucks?
+What Is the Stopping Distance for Large Trucks?

-According to FMCSA, driving too closely to the vehicle in front can cause catastrophic results when semi-trucks have insufficient time to come to a stop completely.
+According to the National Transportation Safety Board (NTSB), driving too closely to the vehicle in front can cause fatal crashes when large trucks have insufficient time to stop completely.

-Data reveals that the average distance for a passenger car to come to a complete stop from 60 mph is approximately 416 feet.
+Data reveals that the average distance for smaller vehicles to come to a complete stop from 60 mph is approximately 416 feet.

-In contrast, a tractor-trailer takes about five times that distance to stop simultaneously.
+In contrast, a tractor-trailer and other large trucks take about five times that distance to stop simultaneously.

-Semi-drivers must always leave a safe stopping distance between their truck and the vehicle in front of them.
+Drivers must always leave a safe stopping distance between their large trucks and the passenger vehicles in front of them.

-To avoid crashing into another vehicle due to insufficient stopping distance, you should:
+To avoid truck collisions due to insufficient stopping distance, you should:

-- Avoid trying to beat a truck through a yellow light or stop sign.
-Semi-trucks take longer to stop than cars and could run the red light if you go through it first
+- Avoid trying to beat large trucks through a yellow light or stop sign.
+Large trucks take longer to stop than cars and could run the red light if you go through it first

-- Avoid tailgating semi-trucks since they need more time and space to stop than you do
+- Avoid tailgating large trucks since they need more time and space to stop than you do

 Many drivers feel that cutting in front of the semi will allow them to get ahead of the truck and avoid a rear-end collision if they pass a truck.